Clean Air Bill (Thailand): 2025 Bangkok smog

 In January and February 2025, a period of hazardous air quality in Bangkok has forced the closure of over 350 schools and a voluntary work-from-home scheme, along with restrictions on six-wheel trucks from some parts of the city.
 Governor of Bangkok Chadchart Sittipunt attributed the pollution to vehicle emissions, trash burning, and seasonal burning of crops.
 Minister of Transport Suriya Juangroongruangkit announced public transport in Bangkok on the BTS SkyTrain, MRT, light rail, and bus system would be free for a week from 25 January 2025 to reduce pollution.

 The smog was cited as underscoring the need for passage of the Clean Air Act.

+2026 Chiang Mai smog

+In March and April 2026, hazardous air quality in Chiang Mai province and Northern Thailand as a result of wildfires led to increased calls for the passaged of the Clean Air Bill.
+In April 2026, Thailand Development Research Institute (TDRI) chairman Somkiat Tangkitvanich urged the Anutin government to fast track six pieces of key legislation within 60 days of parliament convening, including the Clean Air Bill.
+Phattarapong Leelaphat, People's Party MP for Chiang Mai, urged the government to state a position on the Bill following a parliamentary debate on PM2.5 earlier in the week.

 Legislative history

 In November 2023, the Ministry of Natural Resource and Environment (MNRE) proposed a draft Clean Air Act to prevent pollution and reduce government restrictions on pollution control.
 The bill was posted for public opinion on the MNRE website until 13 November.
 On 16 November, the bill was passed to the Cabinet Secretariat to gather opinions from state agencies and given to the cabinet on 21 November.

 On 28 November 2023, the Srettha cabinet approved seven drafts of the Clean Air Act.
-One of the draft laws was proposed by the Thailand Clean Air Network, a citizen-led initiative that emphasizes the right to clean air as a human rights and environment issue.
+One of the draft laws was proposed by the Thailand Clean Air Network (Thailand CAN), a citizen-led initiative that emphasizes the right to clean air as a human rights and environment issue.